Bikes, Buddies & Bitumen!

 This ride will be challenging, covering some 1200km of winding roads through remote regional NSW locations in just 3 days!
 The best part of this event is that every dollar you raise goes directly to give kids facing cancer the chance to be kids again.

-In 2020 we are excited to also include a route for riders who like going a bit off the beaten track and will include a second route which will involve dirt roads through some spectacular areas.
+In 2021 we are excited to include a route for riders who like going a bit off the beaten track and will include a second route which will involve dirt roads through some spectacular areas.
 So we will have a road only group and a road & dirt group riding from the same destination and meeting at similar times along the route.

 The Route: Heatherbrae – Port Macquarie – Armidale– Newcastle